ypaulsussman/yblog/content/other_peoples_lines.md

 The work of science is to substitute facts for appearances, and demonstration for impressions. -John Ruskin

-Even while they teach, men learn. –Lucius Annaeus Seneca, philosopher and writer (c.
+Even while they teach, men learn. -Lucius Annaeus Seneca, philosopher and writer (c.
 3 BCE - AD 65)

 To persevere, trusting in what hopes he has, is courage in a man. -Euripides